scottjasoncohen/amex-challenge/README.md

 - Install Next.js (as we will need a modern React framework down the line)
 - Install SASS for styles
 - Install Jest for unit testings
+- Give this project a name in the package.json

 TO DOS: